-Abbott Medical Optics (AMO), has been honored by the Southern California College of Optometry (SCCO), with its distinguished V-Award for Corporate Service.
-AMO was recognized at SCCO's Shared Visions Gala and V-Awards on September 20 at the Richard Nixon Presidential Library in Yorba Linda, CA, for its dedication to improving the quality of vision and life.
+InfantSEE®, a program administered by Optometry Cares – The American Optometric Association (AOA) Foundation, has been honored by the Southern California College of Optometry (SCCO), with its distinguished V-Award for Special Program Achievement.
+The national public health program was recognized at SCCOs Shared Visions Gala and V-Awards on September 20 at the Richard Nixon Presidential Library in Yorba Linda, CA, for its support of vision care for infants.

 The President of the American Optometric Association, Ronald L. Hopping, O.D., M.P.H., accepted the V-Award from SCCO President Kevin L. Alexander, O.D., Ph.D., and SCCO Chairman, Board of Trustees Gene D. Calkins, O.D., J.D.

 InfantSEE® is a national public health program designed to provide a no-cost comprehensive vision assessment to infants six to 12 months of age regardless of household income or insurance availability.
 InfantSEE® celebrated its seventh anniversary in June 2012.
 Currently, there are more than 7,600 AOA-member volunteers who provide InfantSEE® assessments in all 50 states.
 Since the program's inception 14,000 infants have been served on average, per year.

 What has become the largest public health program dedicated to the eye, InfantSEE's initial start-up and on-going funding has been received from Johnson & Johnson Vision Care (Vistakon); and two Federal appropriations were received through Sen. Robert Byrd of West Virginia.
 The Allergan Foundation has also provided generous support for InfantSEE® events held at the schools and colleges of optometry.